 GPS and LTE signals are by nature inconsistent.
-They can be affected by the geography, the topography and all elements in your pup's surrounding.
+They can be affected by the geography, the topography, and all elements in your pup's surroundings.
 Even a cloudy sky can substantially weaken GPS signal.

 If your dog is lost, we recommend enabling Lost Dog Mode, as this will ensure the Fi Collar is attempting to look for a signal every minute.

 If your dog is indoors, the Fi Collar should be connecting to your base, Fi App, or WiFi (Fi Series 2 customers only).
 GPS will always be inaccurate indoors.
 See: